lorenzo-rovigatti/nikola_website/pages/research/dna-based-materials.md

 </video>

 :::{tip}
 Use the buttons below to load configurations of different DNA origami in [oxView](https://sulcgroup.github.io/oxdna-viewer/) and use your mouse to zoom in/out or look around.
-Additional details about the leaf-spring engine can be found [here](https://www.biorxiv.org/content/10.1101/2021.12.22.473833v1).
+Additional details about the leaf-spring engine can be found {{% doi 10.1101/2022.11.17.516898 text="here" %}}.
 :::

 <fieldset id="origami" class="oxview-buttons">